ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 no_value: None = None
 ```

-In this snippet, each variable’s type is clearly stated.
+Each variable's type is clearly stated.
-A reader (or a static type checker) can immediately see that `age` should be an integer, `name` a string, and so on.
+A reader can immediately see that `age` should be an integer, `name` a string, and so on.
-These annotations do not change the runtime behavior of the code – Python will not enforce them at runtime – but they serve as important documentation.
+Type annotations do not change the runtime behavior of the code--Python will not enforce them at runtime--but they serve as important documentation.
 They also enable static type checkers and IDEs to detect errors (for instance, if you later try to treat `age` as a string, a type checker would warn you).

-Annotating with `None` as a type (as shown for `no_value`) indicates that the variable should hold no value (Python’s `NoneType`).
+Annotating with `None` as a type (as shown for `no_value`) indicates that the variable should hold no value (Python's `NoneType`).
-It’s equivalent to saying the variable’s type is "NoneType".
+It's equivalent to saying the variable's type is "NoneType".
 In summary, using built-in type names in annotations is straightforward and is the foundation for more complex types.

 ## Variables and Functions